 The Division’s Application for Tax Credits contains a self-scoring worksheet that must be submitted with the application.
 The maximum points for which a project application is eligible is variable dependent upon considerations such as for example, project type or if the applicant is Nevada based.

+14.1.1 Maximum Eligible Points

-The maximum number of eligible points is 140.
+The maximum number of eligible points is 138.
 Few if any projects will receive this score.
 In completing the self-scoring worksheet, most applicants will have a near-complete picture of their score at the time the application is submitted.
 Some points are awarded based upon comparison to other submitted applications and the scoring of these points is done by staff after the application deadline.